 Constipation is when you struggle to have a bowel movement for an extended period due to hard, sometimes painful, stool and can cause abdominal tenderness, cramps, and flatulence.
 Pregnancy constipation is defined as having fewer than three bowel movements in a week while you’re pregnant.
 One possible cause of constipation in pregnancy is your prenatal vitamin.

 Can prenatal vitamins cause constipation?

 While prenatal vitamins do not directly cause constipation, some of their ingredients can contribute to it.
 Iron and calcium are common ingredients in prenatal vitamins that are known culprits of causing constipation because of how they are absorbed by our bodies.
 When your body doesn’t effectively absorb available nutrients, constipation can be an uncomfortable side effect.

 It’s helpful to find out how supplements interact with one another and other medications you may be taking to get the most beneficial outcome.
-Some nutrients compete to be absorbed properly to be used for their intended purposes and shouldn’t be taken at the same time as other supplements and/or medications.
+Some nutrients compete to be absorbed properly to be used for their intended purposes and shouldn’t be taken at the same time as other vitamins and/or medications.
 The medications you take can also impact the effectiveness of supplements such as your prenatal vitamins.
-To find out more about when you should take certain supplements and medications, we suggest speaking with your primary care provider or your local pharmacist.
-Depending on the number and type of supplements and medications you are taking, spreading your intake throughout the day may be the best idea to have the maximum amount of impact.
+To find out more about when you should take certain vitamins and medications, we suggest speaking with your primary care provider or your local pharmacist.
+Depending on the number and type of vitamins and medications you are taking, spreading your intake throughout the day may be the best idea to have the maximum amount of impact.